 Sumiyoshi-jina Shrine is a shrine located right on the Naka River and is believed to have been one of the most important sites in the past.
 Sumiyoshi-jina was built over 1,800 years ago to protect and bring good luck to seafarers.

-Among other things, the shrine has a counterpart in Osaka, so if you have visited it, you will recognize the building’s architecture as they follow the same traditional style called Sumiyoshi.
+Among other things, the shrine has a counterpart in Osaka, so if you have visited it, you will recognize the building’s architecture as it follows the same traditional style called Sumiyoshi.

 Kushida Shrine is Fukuoka’s most popular tourist attraction and is also considered the city’s most important shrine.
 Built in 757, this Shinto shrine is the city’s oldest temple and is considered the city’s patron saint by locals.